 you need to follow it in several places

-you never sure where have you talked about that particular topic
+you are never sure where have you talked about that particular topic

-and when you try to search for it - you need to cover several places
+and when you try to search for it - you need to do it over a variety of tools

 At the same time it's valuable to have conversations in-context.

-We can make this situation better by having one messaging medium and presenting different lenses on a given conversation, based on your context.
+We can make this situation better by using one messaging medium and presenting different lenses on a given conversation, based on your context.